ba-13/ba-13.github.io/projects.md

 ### Phoenix's Resurrection

 Aerial was dying, and I had to do something.
 So in the mid-term vacation, I approached a PhD for guiding me to construct a drone, which I thought would motivate my other teammates to start working again.
 So by the end of the vacation, I built the Phoenix, with the constant guidance of that PhD, and he flew it the second day after vacation ended.
 I wasn't present that time, and the battery flew off, leading to a crash.
 The following days, we started working hard on completely fixing the drone, and made another one during the process.
 To be honest, it wasn't much of a mind-work compared to following procedures properly and knowing some heuristics.
 We were finally able to debug all problems and showcase 2 drones in the Pavillion'22, flying them in process.
 It's actually thrilling to fly a drone.
 You should try it out some day, so approach me for that.
 Again, it wasn't much of a brain-tingling task, so I'm not much satisfied with how much time it took, but it was worth it.
 The team seems to have a future, let's see.

+### Shaastra Pick up and Delivery

+Picked up by the team as a PS that would be done and over with within 6 days, we spent 1.5 months on it, with 20 days straight day-night.
+Our codebase lies [here](https://github.com/AerialRobotics-IITK/shastra23).
+We spent first working on a simulation ground, preparing that in order to "be able to tackle" the original problem, but in mid of that ditched the idea.
+Moving back to actually building a drone, making it convenient enough for regular flights, including Autopilot handling, then mounting an Odroid XU4 for inducing autonomy, took us 1 month.
+Then back to the PS, we made sensor handling modules, position control module, and a flight planner as an FSM to detect an object, align with it, pickup with an electromagnet, go to the dropzone, turn off the electromagnet, repeat once more, and land back.
+We were unable to fully complete the PS due to barometer of our FC glitching out, but the whole pipeline creation was worth the huge time investment.

 ---
 <hr style="border:2px solid gray">